peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 modes of multi-atomic molecules.
 Not all molecules have vibrational transitions.
-They are subject to the condition that EM wave has the be able to excert force on the atoms, for which the molecule needs to have a dipole moment (be polarised).
+They are subject to the condition that EM wave has the be able to exert force on the atoms, for which the molecule needs to have a dipole moment (be polarised).
 Notably, the most abundant atmospheric gas $\mathrm{N_2}$ does not have a dipole moment, and therefore does not posses